A compact LIL for martingales in $2$-smooth Banach spaces with applications: Main results

-Theorem \ref{theoHannan} applies to that setting with $X=f(W_0)$, where $f\in L^2(\SS,\H)$.
-Using Remark \ref{theoHannan}b, it suffices to check \eqref{hanbis}.
-In that situation, the process is adapted, hence the second part of condition \eqref{hanbis} is automatically satisfied while the first part reads as follows
+Theorem~\ref{theoHannan} applies to that setting with $X=f(W_0)$, where $f\in L^2(\SS,\H)$.
+Using Lem\-ma~\ref{Hanbis2}, it suffices to check \eqref{hanbis}.
+In that situation, the process is adapted, that is, $X_0$ is $\F_0$-measurable.
+Hence, the second part of condition \eqref{hanbis} is automatically satisfied while the first part reads as follows

-If $P$ is normal, i.e. $PP^*=P^*P$, then ${\bf P}$ is normal too.
-In that case, it can be proved that the conclusion of Theorem \ref{theoHannan} holds for $(X_n=f(W_n))_{n\ge 0}$ as soon as